-2.3 PROJECT TEMPORAL BOUNDARY
+2.3 Project Temporal Boundary

-The project Start Date may be denoted by one of the following: 1) the date the Project Proponent or associated landowner(s) began to apply the land management regime to increase carbon stocks and/or reduce emissions relative to the baseline, 2) the date that the Project Proponent initiated a forest carbon inventory, 3) the date that the Project Proponent entered into a contractual relationship to implement a carbon project, or 4) the date the project was submitted to ACR for listing review.
+The project start date may be denoted by one of the following: 1) the date the Project Proponent or associated landowner(s) began to apply the land management regime to increase carbon stocks and/or reduce emissions relative to the baseline, 2) the date that the Project Proponent initiated a forest carbon inventory, 3) the date that the Project Proponent entered into a contractual relationship to implement a carbon project, or 4) the date the project was submitted to ACR for listing review.
 Other dates may be approved on a case-by-case basis.

-In accordance with the ACR Standard, all projects will have a Crediting Period of twenty (20) years.
-The Minimum Project Term is forty (40) years.
-The Minimum Project Term begins on the Start Date (not the first or last year of crediting).
+In accordance with the ACR Standard, all projects will have a crediting period of twenty (20) years.
+The minimum project term is forty (40) years.
+The minimum project term begins on the start date (not the first or last year of crediting).

-If the project Start Date is more than one year before submission of the GHG plan, the Project Proponent shall provide evidence that GHG mitigation was seriously considered in the decision to proceed with the project activity.
+If the project start date is more than one year before submission of the GHG Project Plan, the Project Proponent shall provide evidence that GHG mitigation was seriously considered in the decision to proceed with the project activity.
 Evidence shall be based on official and/or legal documentation.
 Early actors undertaking voluntary activities to increase forest carbon sequestration prior to the release of this requirement may submit as evidence recorded conservation easements or other deed restrictions that affect onsite carbon stocks.

-2.4 ADDITIONALITY
+2.4 Additionality

-Projects must apply a three-prong additionality test to demonstrate that they exceed currently effective and enforced laws and regulations; exceed common practice in the forestry sector and geographic region; and face a financial implementation barrier.
+Projects must apply a three-prong additionality test, as described in the ACR Standard, to demonstrate:

+- They exceed currently effective and enforced laws and regulations; - They exceed common practice in the forestry sector and geographic region; and - They face a financial implementation barrier.